 Leadership is crucial for the success of the organization since it's difficult without effective leaders to achieve the organizational goals.
 However, the practice of effective leadership on improving the organizational performance in public institution is questionable.
 Therefore, this study aimed at investigating the role of women's leadership effectiveness towards the improvement of organizational performance.
-The study also considers the mediating role of leadership style, employee's commitment and individual's performance.
-To meet this objective, samples of 125 small firms were selected from employees of Ethio telecom in Addis Ababa.
-The ordinary least square regression combines the variables of women's leadership effectiveness with the mediating variables such as leadership style, employee's commitment, and individuals' performance and links to the organizational performance in order to establish a model.
-Besides, the studies assess the current practice about effectiveness of women's leadership and performances.
-Accordingly, the finding of the study states that the current effectiveness of women's leadership is not sufficient and also moderate organizational performances were reported.
-Regarding the ordinary least square regression results, it's found that the women's leadership effectiveness has a contribution for the better performance of the organizations.
+To meet this objective, samples of 125 small firms were selected from employees of Ethio telecom in Addis Ababa and analyzed using ordinary least square regression analysis.
+Accordingly, the finding of the study states that the current level of effectiveness of women's leadership and organizational performance is not sufficient.
+It's also found that the women's leadership effectiveness has a contribution for the better performance of the organizations.
 Among the mediators, the leadership style and individuals commitment positively mediates the relationship.
 Therefore, the leaders from Ethio telecom should try to adopt the transformational leadership and tend to improve the individuals performance.